Smith's Hill High School: Ensembles

 Smith's Hill also has a variety of music groups and ensembles, all of which are organised and run by music teachers Lisa Wellings and Kathleen Russo.
 Each practice regularly and perform at special events, such as formal assemblies and open days including the School Expo, Presentation Nights and the 50th Birthday Open Day.
 At the end of the year, participating students get the opportunity to spend two days busking in Sydney.
 The music ensembles include:

 String Ensemble

 This ensemble is for students who play violin, viola, double bass and cello, accompanied by a piano player.
 The ensemble usually plays arrangements of the classical genre, and is instructed by a professional tutor.

-Recently many folk, recent and more up-beat popular tunes have been played, such as compositions by Coldplay and Lady Gaga.
-It is available for anyone in the school who plays one of the instruments at a solid level.
+Recently, the group has performed a range of folk, contemporary, and popular songs, including compositions by Coldplay and Lady Gaga.
+Membership is open to students at the school who play an instrument at an advanced level.

 The String Ensemble has played at eisteddfods, weddings and a number of other functions across the Illawarra.